sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_VERSION }}
 {: .label .label-green }

-ROM Emulation is a pivotal feature of the SidecarT board, enabling the Atari ST to treat ROM files from a microSD card or an external web server as native ROM chips.
+ROM Emulation is a pivotal feature of the Multi-device, enabling the Atari ST to treat ROM files from a microSD card or an external web server as native ROM chips.
 This guide covers how use and set up the ROM Emulation.

 ### Select the ROM to emulate

-The SidecarT board can be configured to emulate a ROM file from a microSD card or an external web server.
+The Multi-device can be configured to emulate a ROM file from a microSD card or an external web server.
 This section explains how to select the ROM to emulate in both cases.

 1. Enter into the `Configurator` mode by pressing the `SELECT` button more than one second.
 Now, power cycle your computer and the `Configurator` boot menu will be displayed.
 Press LEFT SHIFT to enter into the `Configurator` application, or wait 5 seconds to boot the Atari ST normally, open the `Cartridge` drive and run the `SIDECART.TOS` file.